 Steady-state performance – FBRs run continuously without backwashing or cleaning operations.

-Proven design – Envirogen’s FBRs have been improved and refined based on lessons learned over 30+ years of design and operating experiences.
+Proven design – Envirogen’s Fluidized Bed Reactors have been continually improved and refined based on lessons learned over 30+ years of design and operating experiences.

 Flexible – Operates effectively over a wide range of feed flow and qualities.
 Actual treatment technology (“green”), not just a phase transfer treatment for most contaminants.

-Cost effective – across a variety of contaminants treated
+Cost effective – Envirogen’s Fluidized Bed Reactors are cost effective across a wide range of contaminants treated

 Whatever the problem – chemicals, aromatics, alcohols, ketones, chlorinated solvents, Polycyclic aromatic hydrocarbons (PAH), 1,4-Dioxane, chromium hydrocarbons, BTEX (Benzene, Toluene, Ethylbenzene and Xylene), selenium, perchlorates or nitrates – the FBR system handles high flows at low cost with typical treatment efficiencies of 99 percent or higher.